'If the Eagle Rally was a ten out of ten, then the Beer Italia is an eleven.' - Gary, Beer Italia 2022

-* * * The 2022 Beer Italia is now open for entries - details of how to reserve a place are given below * * *
+The next Beer Italia will be taking place between the 01st and 09th July 2023, and is now open for entries - details of how to reserve a place are given below

-So, what's the thinking behind this latest trip?
-Well, from our humble beginnings driving a TVR clean across the globe, we're now several years into this whole Pub2Pub Adventures, erm, adventure.
-It's been quite the buzz so far, with our organised road trips roaming far and wide across Europe, seeking out the finest quirky destinations, the best driving roads and the most spiffing hostelries in which to enjoy a post-hoon pint.
+So, what was the thinking behind the Beer Italia?
+Well, from our humble beginnings driving a TVR clean across the globe, in 2020 we found ourselves several years into this whole Pub2Pub Adventures, erm, adventure.
+It had been quite the buzz up until then, with our organised road trips roaming far and wide across Europe, seeking out the finest quirky destinations, the best driving roads and the most spiffing hostelries in which to enjoy a post-hoon pint.
 We've taken people everywhere from the Spanish Pyrenees to the far side of Germany, and from the Mediterranean coast to a mountain named 'Wank'.
-But there's one place we haven't run a trip to yet.
+But there was one place we hadn't run a trip to yet.

-As car enthusiasts this troubles us, because we've heard some rumours that the good folk of northern Italy may have made a notable horseless carriage or two in their time, so we figured we'd check it out and see whether the rumours are true.
-And with this being a Pub2Pub trip, simply driving the best routes across the Alps and visiting Italy’s supercar heartland wouldn’t cut it.
+As car enthusiasts this troubled us, because we'd heard more than a few rumours that the good folk of northern Italy may have made a notable horseless carriage or two in their time, so we figured we should check it out and see whether the rumours were true.
+But of course, with this being a Pub2Pub trip, simply driving the best routes across the Alps and visiting Italy’s supercar heartland wouldn’t cut it.
 No, anyone can build a road trip around that – what makes a Pub2Pub trip truly special is the randomness you’ll encounter along the way.

-Randomness like a night in the best wine-tasting town in France, followed by a morning exploring a chateau which for no apparent reason just happens to have a collection of around 80 old jet fighter planes in its grounds.
-Or like the Rolls Royce collection we'll be visiting, which is unfathomably tucked away amid the more obscure hills of rural Austria.
-Then there are the driving roads, which take in the some of the best tarmac the Alps have to offer, including the legendary Stelvio pass and the Col d'Iseran.
+Randomness like a night in the best wine-tasting area in France, followed by a morning exploring a chateau which for no apparent reason just happens to have a collection of around 80 old jet fighter planes in its grounds.
+Or like the museum dedicated to the Mille Miglia, tucked away in an Italian monestary.
+Then there are the driving roads, which take in the some of the best tarmac the Alps have to offer, including the legendary Stelvio and Grand St Bernardo Pass, and the Col d'Iseran.
 There's the scenery, which ranges from Chamonix's magnificent mountain-scape and Turin's iconic sights, to the shores of Lake Garda, viewed from the incredible road made famous by the James Bond Film, Quantum of Solace.
 And rumour has it, there are a few more attractions of note at the trip's halfway point.

 Attractions like the Ferrari and Lamborghini museums, the Maserati factory and even Pagani's little facility.
 And we'll be spending a few days visiting them all and grabbing a drink too, at the bars by the front gates which the workers frequent.
 And of course, this isn't the full story.
-This description merely scratches the surface, because as with everything else we do, we'll be making sure the trip has plenty of the attention to detail which has characterised our previous jaunts across the continent.
+This description merely scratches the surface, because as with everything else we do, we'll be making sure the 2023 Beer Italia has plenty of the attention to detail which has characterised our previous jaunts across the continent.

-So that's the plan - a sporty jaunt to the supercar factories of Italy and back, taking in a smorgasbord of great roads, unlikely sights and awesome evening refreshment stops.
-Just remember, in that country, they drive on the wrong side of the road…
+So that's the plan - a fun-filled jaunt to the supercar factories of Italy and back, taking in a smorgasbord of great roads, unlikely sights and awesome evening refreshment stops.
+Just remember, in this country, they drive on the wrong side of the road…